Sell on your terms. No Commissions - No Fees - Any Condition

 Preventing Vandalism And Theft At An Unoccupied Property In Missouri

-Missouri law says that a property must be kept safe and up to date by the owner or a chosen agent so that it doesn’t get labeled as abandoned.
+Missouri law says that a property must be kept safe and up to date by the owner or a chosen agent so it doesn’t get labeled as abandoned.
 This means having the property locked and free of any dangers that could draw thieves or vandals.

 Returning To An Abandoned Or Neglected Property: Legal Concerns And Solutions